2022 Wild West Shootout!

 The Colorado Backgammon Club supports the USBGF initiatives and the focus on growing the game.
 As such, we will continue to strive to be a club with 100% membership.
 With as little as a $45 a year donation to the USBGF, you can enjoy many resources and events the USBGF provides.

-With that being said, the USBGF has introduced its new online member tournament section.
+Your donation helps fund programs like “Kids Backgammon Club“, “Backgammon 101” and “Women in Backgammon“.
+Additionally, the USBGF has introduced its new website, including a whole new online member tournament section.
 This is an automated management system to play in multiple tournament events against other members for monthly points, custom backgammon boards or specialty events.
-This is the first piece of a fantastic new website design for the members of our growing backgammon community.
-This new website will be live in early 2022 and will rival most club sites (sports or gaming) around the world (https://USBGF.org/).
+This is a small part of the all new USBGF website.

 Once again, there is much to look forward to.
 And as always, be safe and I hope to see you across a backgammon board!